box/samples/box-node-lambda-sample/README.md

     * Modify the sample code to decrypt the secrets before creating the Box SDK and client objects

 #### Troubleshooting
-1. If your Client ID is wrong, you will get: `"Please check the 'iss' claim."`
+1. If your `clientID` is wrong, you will get: `"Please check the 'iss' claim."`
-2. If your Enterprise ID is wrong, you will get: `"Please check the 'sub' claim."`
+2. If your `enterpriseID` is wrong, you will get: `"Please check the 'sub' claim."`
-3. If your Client Secret is wrong, you will get: `"The client credentials are invalid"`
+3. If your `clientSecret` is wrong, you will get: `"The client credentials are invalid"`
-4. If your Public Key ID is wrong, you will get: `"OpenSSL unable to verify data: "`
+4. If your `publicKeyID` is wrong, you will get: `"OpenSSL unable to verify data: "`
-5. If your `private_key.pem` is wrong, you will get: `"OpenSSL unable to verify data: error:0906D06C:PEM routines:PEM_read_bio:no start line"`
+5. If your `privateKey` is wrong, you will get: `"OpenSSL unable to verify data: error:0906D06C:PEM routines:PEM_read_bio:no start line"`
-6. If your Private Key Passphrase is wrong, you will get: `"Error: error:06065064:digital envelope routines:EVP_DecryptFinal_ex:bad decrypt"`
+6. If your `passphrase` is wrong, you will get: `"Error: error:06065064:digital envelope routines:EVP_DecryptFinal_ex:bad decrypt"`
 7. If you pass an integer instead of a string for the `id` parameter of `getAppAuthClient()`, you wil get `"Please check the 'sub' claim."`
-18. If you forgot to add your public key, you will get: `"This app is not configured properly.
-No public key(s) added"`
-9. If you forgot to authorize the app, you wil get: `"This app is not authorized by the enterprise admin"`
+8. If you forgot to authorize the app, you wil get: `"This app is not authorized by the enterprise admin"`
-10. If you didn't set the `BOX_CLIENT_ID` environment variable, you will get: `"clientID" must be set via init() before using the SDK.`
-11. If you didn't set the `BOX_PRIVATE_KEY_PASSPHRASE` environment variable, you will get: `"Passphrase must be provided in app auth params"`
-12. If you didn't set the `BOX_PUBLIC_KEY_ID` environment variable, you will get: `"Must provide app auth configuration to use JWT Grant"`
-13. If you get `"Task timed out after 3.00 seconds"`, you may be getting a network error or Box server error.
+9. If you get `"Task timed out after 3.00 seconds"`, you may be getting a network error or Box server error.
 Try increasing the "Timeout" value in "Advanced Settings" of the Lambda function's "Configuration" tab to 30 seconds in order to see more details of the error